call203/call203/README.md

 Frontend Developer
 ------------------

-Front-end developer with 1+ years of experience delivering innovative development solutions to drive business growth.
+Front-end developer with experiences delivering innovative development solutions to drive business growth.
 I have worked for a startup app company, where I took on significant responsibility, collaborated with other teams and thrives in fast-paced environments.

 Development Skills: